 The availability of team members’ full potential totals toward greatness — and the opposite is also true.
 In “public spaces,” we are given ample opportunities to gaze into the magnificence of human brilliance in teams that offer windows for witnessing — in sports, the arts, and the political theater.
 They serve as labs for learning.
 As we watch the public plays, we compare the characters and types to our less public workplaces.
 Yet, to make a constructive difference, an effort is required.

 The remarkable character on the team effectiveness stage today is the sycophant.
 We are living in the age of sycophantic delusion.

 It is all too common to witness the proliferation and absurd persistence of the subculture of sycophants who take “sucking up” to new lows daily.
-If it weren’t for the severe opportunity cost, it still would be sad, or silly, or extreme in other ways, as a parody of achieving behavior.
-A spoof on loyalty, teamwork and respectability.
+If it weren’t for the severe opportunity cost, it still would be sad, or silly, or extreme in other ways, as a parody of achieving behavior — a spoof on loyalty, teamwork, and respectability.

-There is the A-sycophant, who may be convinced of the greatness of the nominal leader, and acts with absolute conviction about the ethical and spiritual superiority of that leader.
-What these sycophants say and how they configure it is a testament not to truth, but to rigorous support of literally anything the nominal leader does.
-The A-sycophant devotes creativity to instantly embellish and promote the leader’s absurdity.
-They bend failure to “success.”
-Their aim is to keep company with the persona of authority, regardless of the breach.
-We have seen such sycophants as Vice President, Press Secretaries, and Counselor to the President, to name a few in public view.
+The Type-A-sycophant may be convinced of the nominal leader’s greatness and acts with absolute conviction about that higher authority’s ethical and spiritual superiority.
+These sycophants say and express it is a testament not to truth but to rigorous support of literally anything the nominal leader does.
+The A-sycophant creatively and instantly embellishes and promotes the higher authority’s absurdity.
+They reframe failure to “success.”
+They aim to keep company with the persona of authority, regardless of the breach.
+We have seen such sycophants as Vice President, Press Secretary, and Counselor to the President, to name a few in public view.